-Main Igniter Voltage This indicates whether the main igniter has continuity.
-If the igniter has a low resistance, then the voltage measured here will be close to the Li-Po battery voltage.
-A value greater than 3.2V is required for a data for the upcoming flight.
+Data Logging This indicates whether there is space remaining on-board to store flight data for the upcoming flight.
 If you've downloaded data, but failed to erase flights, there may not be any space left.
-TeleMetrum can store multiple flights, depending on the configured maximum flight log size.
+TeleMetrum and TeleMega can store multiple flights, depending on the configured maximum flight log size.
+TeleGPS logs data continuously.
 TeleMini stores only a single flight, so it will need to be downloaded and erased after each flight to capture data.
-This only affects on-board flight logging; the altimeter will still transmit telemetry and fire ejection charges at the proper times.
+This only affects onboard flight logging; the altimeter will still transmit telemetry and fire ejection charges at the proper times.